gvwilson/thirdbit/src/2025/11/20/making-sense-of-simulation.md

 I'm going to think very carefully about whether what I'm measuring is measuring what I want to.

+> I also have to go back and figure out exactly what "warmup effects" means:
+> right now,
+> I'm just waving my hands and hoping you won't notice that I glossed over that.

 [developer-pool]: @root/2025/11/19/simulating-a-developer-pool/
 [simpy]: https://simpy.readthedocs.io/
 [simpy-monitoring]: https://simpy.readthedocs.io/en/latest/topical_guides/monitoring.html